 Unit 1: How do living things stay alive?

 Area of study 1: How do organisms regulate their functions?

-- functional unit of life, from the single celled to the multicellular organism, including the requirements for sustaining cellular processes. - and death and the role of stem cells in differentiation, specialisation and renewal - cell specialisation in vascular plants and animals, and consider the role homeostatic mechanisms play in maintaining an animal's internal environment. - ▷ A student-adapted or student-designed scientific investigation is undertaken in Area of Study 3.
+- examine the cell as the structural and functional unit of life, from the single celled to the multicellular organism, including the requirements for sustaining cellular processes. - focus on cell growth, replacement and death and the role of stem cells in differentiation, specialisation and renewal of cells. - explore how systems function through cell specialisation in vascular plants and animals, and consider the role homeostatic mechanisms play in maintaining an animal's internal environment. - A student-adapted or student-designed scientific investigation is undertaken in Area of Study 3.
 The investigation involves the generation of primary data and is related to the function and/or the regulation of cells or systems.
 The investigation draws on the key science skills and key knowledge from Area of Study 1 and/or Area of Study 2.